Explore Our Middle School Program

 In 8th Grade, students discuss effective communication and decision making, health and wellness, media literacy, assertiveness and personal safety, cultural identity, reproduction and sexuality, stress relievers, and identifying and coping with pressures typically associated with adolescence.

-A Tiger softball victory!Participating in Middle School Athletics is fun!
-Each girl who wishes to try a sport will be on a team – which means every girl can play every sport.
-The Tigers have competitive 8th Grade teams and the 7th Grade and tournament teams are for those still developing their skills.
-Westridge competes in the Middle School Independent League in basketball, flag football, golf, soccer, track & field, softball, swimming & diving, tennis and volleyball.
+Westridge competes in the Middle School Independent League in basketball, flag football, golf, soccer, track & field, softball, swimming & diving, tennis, and volleyball.
 Middle School girls also compete on the high school equestrian team.
-For details about our program, please visit the Athletics section.
+For more details about our program, please visit the Athletics section.